hostbuster/mam/docs/LFO.md

 Smoothing:
 - LFO frequency changes are slewed internally to avoid zipper noise when modulated.
+- LFO phase can be driven per-sample; prefer gentle modulation or step/snap at musical boundaries.

 ### Per-step modulation via transport locks